2017 Groove Ultralight vs. Old Groove Ultralight

-The Groove earned a 4 of 10 for maneuverability with the dual front wheel design that translates to harder to push and turn, even on hard flat surfaces.
+The Groove has the dual front wheel design that translates to harder to push and turn, even on hard flat surfaces.
 The swivel front wheels will lock in place to help over uneven terrain, but it still pushes how you'd expect a stroller with small plastic wheels to roll.
 The dual front wheels can get caught on small bumps or objects and the stroller will veer off course.
 Popping up and down curbs will also be a challenge as the brakes can catch on the curb, so you'll want to go face first instead of backing up.

 The small plastic wheels and the dual wheel design on the Groove resulted in a harder to push and turn stroller than those with single front wheels per leg.

-This Joovy has all wheel suspension, a padded seat and almost flat recline making it a cozy ride for passengers.
+This Joovy has all-wheel suspension (rare in a lightweight stroller), a padded seat and almost flat recline making it a cozy ride for passengers.
 The handles are foam covered and a good height for comfortable all day pushing.

 The Joovy earned another average score for quality with a 5 of 10.

-The Groove scored an unimpressive 5 of 10 for quality with nothing really great to remark on and nothing really terrible to prevent you from choosing it.
+The Groove is average for quality with nothing really great to remark on and nothing really terrible to prevent you from choosing it.